-This must clearly indicate which ring-fenced funding category the scheme is being submitted to. - A description of the properties targeted by tenure type (Owner Occupier/Private Rented/NIHE/Housing Association), if applicable to the scheme. - A statement providing evidence of the additionality of the scheme, as per section 2.2 of the Framework Document - An indication of any links with other programmes - The time-scale of the scheme and the intended time plan for implementing the scheme, i.e. start and finish dates - Confirmation that all subcontractors, suppliers and service providers have been (or will be within a reasonable time period) selected using a transparent, proportionate, fair procurement process.
+A statement providing evidence of the additionality of the scheme, as per section 2.2 of the Framework Document

+An indication of any links with other programmes

+The time-scale of the scheme and the intended time plan for implementing the scheme, i.e. start and finish dates

+Confirmation that all subcontractors, suppliers and service providers have been (or will be within a reasonable time period) selected using a transparent, proportionate, fair procurement process.
 This procurement process must demonstrate that steps have been taken to ensure a level playing field.
 Please detail proposed delivery structure i.e. a Primary Bidder may use a Managing Agent to run the scheme, and appoint Sub-Contractors to carry out x, y, z.
-If these have already been selected, please name. - Where the scheme is to take place, geographically
+If these have already been selected, please name.
+If a pricing structure is already agreed with Subcontractor(s), please provide evidence.

+Checks in place to avoid duplicate claims

+Where the scheme is to take place, geographically.
+If the scheme is available to all of Northern Ireland, the Primary Bidder must be able to demonstrate that the scheme will be targeted throughout Northern Ireland.
+If a scheme is only targeting specific areas, the Utility Regulator has the right to review the amount of NISEP funding awarded based on geographic spread.

+A summary of the costs (by Primary Bidder, customers and other parties) of the scheme.
+This must also include a breakdown of indirect costs, and where applicable, costs per survey/inspection.
+Supporting documentation of costs must be provided.
+Where Building Control costs are incurred for heating and insulation, and are to be funded through NISEP, this must be clearly stated in the scheme submission form under the scheme description section.
+Please clarify if this cost falls within or outside any grant cap.

+Where Building Control is applicable for an install (whether a fee is or is not incurred), customers must be provided with all the required information.
+Please clearly outline your Building Control processes in the submission form.

-- The forecast energy savings.
+The forecast energy savings.
 Primary Bidders must confirm that forecast energy savings have been calculated using the data provided in the Scheme Submission Spreadsheet.
-For measures not currently included in the Scheme Submission Spreadsheet, calculations and supporting documentation must be included to support energy savings and measure lifetime (in years). - Technical specification for products submitted (website/brochure) and evidence that they are proven technology. - A statement of how the scheme will address the customer satisfaction monitoring requirements specified in section 5.
+For measures not currently included in the Scheme Submission Spreadsheet, calculations and supporting documentation must be included to support energy savings and measure lifetime (in years).

+Technical specification for products submitted (website/brochure) and evidence that they are proven technology.

+A statement of how the scheme will address the customer satisfaction monitoring requirements specified in section 5.
 The questionnaire to be used should be included with the scheme submission.
-An example of a customer satisfaction questionnaire is provided in Appendix 2. - A statement of how the Primary Bidder will quality assure the work to be carried out and what standards will apply.
-If a quality inspector has been selected, please name. - A statement of how and when the Primary Bidder will carry out risk assessments and how they will monitor the Health and Safety aspects of the work to be carried out. - A description of how the scheme is to be marketed and targeted this must include: - Which type of customer groups are being targeted - For priority schemes, a statement of how the scheme will target the most vulnerable homes, as per section 2.6 of the Framework Document, and the vulnerability criteria to be applied
+An example of a customer satisfaction questionnaire is provided in Appendix 2.

+A statement of how the Primary Bidder will quality assure the work to be carried out and what standards will apply.
+If a quality inspector has been selected, please name.

+A statement of how and when the Primary Bidder will carry out risk assessments and how they will monitor the Health and Safety aspects of the work to be carried out.

-1 If it is not possible to confirm actual costs of measures at the time of scheme submission, estimated costs will be acceptable but the scheme must be resubmitted when costs have been confirmed before full approval can be granted for the scheme to go-ahead
+A statement of how the Primary Bidder will comply with GDPR.

+A description of how the scheme is to be marketed and targeted - this must include:

+Which type of customer groups are being targeted